OmsinghGit/5-Days-of-Agentic-AI/README.md

 # 🚀 5 Days of Agentic AI

 A hands-on journey of building AI applications using **Python**, **NVIDIA NIM**, **OpenAI SDK**, and **Prompt Engineering**.

-This repository documents my learning—from making my first API call to building a modular **AI Study Mentor** with intelligent prompt routing and clean software architecture.
+This repository documents my learning - from making my first API call to building a modular **AI Study Mentor** with intelligent prompt routing and clean software architecture.

 ---